-By June 1, each institution shall submit to the Commission a Five-Year Capital Improvements Program approved by the Governing Board with all necessary supporting documentation.
+By July 1, each institution shall submit to the Commission a Five-Year Capital Improvements Program approved by the Governing Board with all necessary supporting documentation.

 As indicated above, the first year of the five-year capital improvement program constitutes an institution's annual capital budget request.
-The Commission shall rank all projects and compile a system-wide request and recommend an integrated annual capital budget to the Governor and the Legislature.
+The Commission shall rank all projects according to the endorsed MACC Project Prioritization List and compile a system-wide request and recommend an integrated annual capital budget to the Governor and the Legislature.